Edins History, Family Crest & Coats of Arms

 The roots of the Anglo-Saxon name Edins come from when the family resided in the region of Eden in Durham.
 The surname Edins is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.
 As a general rule, the greater the distance between an individual and their homeland, the larger the territory they were named after.
 For example, a person who only moved to another parish would be known by the name of their original village, while people who migrated to a different country were often known by the name of a region or country from which they came.

 Early Origins of the Edins family

-Another 183 words (13 lines of text) covering the years 127 and 1270 are included under the topic Early Edins History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Edins research.
+Another 92 words (7 lines of text) covering the years 127 and 1270 are included under the topic Early Edins History in all our PDF Extended History products and printed products wherever possible.

 Edins Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Edins has been recorded under many different variations, including Eden, Edin, Edden, Edens and others.

 Early Notables of the Edins family (pre 1700)